 - Access myCellcom at my.cellcom.com for your last bill amount and current account usage.

 - Access your current usage on your Android or iOS smartphone by dowloading the myCellcom app.

 - Dial 611 from your cellular phone, or dial 800-236-0055, to have billing questions answered by a customer care representative during the following hours: 6:30AM - 10:00PM Monday - Friday, and 7:30AM - 9:00PM Saturday & Sunday.

 At no additional cost to you, choose a payment option that fits your lifestyle.
 Recurring automated payments can be established by talking with a customer care representative or by visiting myCellcom at my.cellcom.com.

-- Bank Draft: Electronic Funds Transfer - Recurring payment is conveniently deducted from your bank account each month 22 days after the billing date.
+- Bank Draft: Electronic Funds Transfer - Recurring payment is conveniently deducted from your bank account each month on your due date.

-- Credit or Debit Card Draft: Your payment is charged to your credit card (MC, Visa, Discover, AmEx) or Debit Card each month 22 days after the billing date.
+- Credit or Debit Card Draft: Your payment is charged to your credit card (MC, Visa, Discover, AmEx) or Debit Card each month on your due date.

 - Online: Cellcom offers on-line bill pay through my.cellcom.com.
-This provides you with Internet Access to make a one-time payment or establish a recurring payment using credit/debit card or checking/savings account.
+This allows you to make a one-time payment or establish a recurring payment using a credit/debit card or a checking/savings account.